qhhuang-ai/qhhuang-ai.github.io/_pages/about.md

 IEEE Transactions on Industrial Informatics, Pattern Recognition, Information Sciences, AAAI, APWEB.
 He is a member of CAAI, CCF and IEEE Computer Society.
-He is the Editor Board Member and A.E. of Plos One (JCR, Q1), the Young Editor Board Member of Automation & Information Engineering.
+He is the Editor Board Member and A.E. of Plos One (JCR, Q1), the Young Editor Board Member of Automation & Information Engineering, the Editor Board Member of Forum for Education Studies.

 Contacts
 ======